|

 What OA adds

 Cloudflare's signals are rich but Cloudflare-specific.
-A publisher typically has multiple sources of AI interaction data - edge traffic through their CDN, licensing deals through content marketplaces like Microsoft or Amazon, and direct crawls from agents like ChatGPT or Perplexity.
+A content owner typically has multiple sources of AI interaction data - edge traffic through their CDN, licensing deals through content marketplaces like Microsoft or Amazon, and direct crawls from agents like ChatGPT or Perplexity.
 Without a standard format, each source reports differently and none of them correlate.

 OA normalises all of these into a single event structure: